Grover's algorithm

 Unlike other quantum algorithms, which may provide exponential speedup over their classical counterparts, Grover's algorithm provides only a quadratic speedup.
 However, even quadratic speedup is considerable when $N$ is large, and Grover's algorithm can be applied to speed up broad classes of algorithms.
 Grover's algorithm could brute-force a 128-bit symmetric cryptographic key in roughly 264 iterations, or a 256-bit key in roughly 2128 iterations.
-As a result, it is sometimes suggested that symmetric key lengths be doubled to protect against future quantum attacks.
+It may not be the case that Grover's algorithm poses a significantly increased risk to encryption over existing classical algorithms, however.

 Applications and limitations

 Grover's algorithm, along with variants like amplitude amplification, can be used to speed up a broad range of algorithms.
-In particular, algorithms for NP-complete problems generally contain exhaustive search as a subroutine, which can be sped up by Grover's algorithm.
-The current best algorithm for 3SAT is one such example.
+In particular, algorithms for NP-complete problems which contain exhaustive search as a subroutine can be sped up by Grover's algorithm.
+The current theoretical best algorithm, in terms of worst-case complexity, for 3SAT is one such example.
 Generic constraint satisfaction problems also see quadratic speedups with Grover.
 These algorithms do not require that the input be given in the form of an oracle, since Grover's algorithm is being applied with an explicit function, e.g. the function checking that a set of bits satisfies a 3SAT instance.
+However, it is unclear whether Grover's algorithm could speed up best practical algorithms for these problems.

 Grover's algorithm can also give provable speedups for black-box problems in quantum query complexity, including element distinctness and the collision problem (solved with the Brassard–Høyer–Tapp algorithm).
 In these types of problems, one treats the oracle function f as a database, and the goal is to use the quantum query to this function as few times as possible.

 Cryptography

 Grover's algorithm essentially solves the task of function inversion.
 Roughly speaking, if we have a function $y = f(x)$ that can be evaluated on a quantum computer, Grover's algorithm allows us to calculate $x$ when given $y$.
 Consequently, Grover's algorithm gives broad asymptotic speed-ups to many kinds of brute-force attacks on symmetric-key cryptography, including collision attacks and pre-image attacks.
-However, this may not necessarily be the most efficient algorithm since, for example, the parallel rho algorithm is able to find a collision in SHA2 more efficiently than Grover's algorithm.
+However, this may not necessarily be the most efficient algorithm since, for example, the Pollard's rho algorithm is able to find a collision in SHA-2 more efficiently than Grover's algorithm.